mohamdelbehairy/pay_with_stripe/README.md

 1. Import the package into your Dart file:

     ```
-    import 'package:pay_with_strip/pay_with_strip.dart';
+    import 'package:pay_with_stripe/pay_with_stripe.dart';
     ```
-2. To initiate a payment using Pay with Strip, use the following method:
+2. To initiate a payment using Pay with Stripe, use the following method:
     ```dart
     final result = await PayWithStrip.makePayment(
         paymentModel: PaymentModel(